plone/plone.app.testing/plone/app/testing/selenium.rst

 Selenium testing layer
 ----------------------

-There is a layer used to set up test fixtures for running Selenium tests against a Plone site.
+There is a layer used to set up test fixtures for running `Selenium <code.google.com/p/selenium/>`_ tests against a Plone site.
 It is importable from ``plone.app.testing.selenium_layers``.